 - First 50 pages- $399: A strong start to your manuscript is fundamental to the success of the whole: without a solid foundation the entire endeavor comes crumbling down.
 With an eye towards laying critical groundwork, the editorial feedback I provide for the first 50 pages averages 4-5 single-spaced pages and pushes you to both tighten and expand your draft as necessary for maximum narrative tension and development.

-- Full manuscript assessment - $1200 for the first 60,000 words ($165/10,000 words over): Once you have completed a book-length manuscript, you often need an impartial set of eyes to identify where and what work remains.
-These critiques range from 7-12 pages and address the manuscript from start to finish.
+- Developmental edit - $1200 for the first 60,000 words ($165/10,000 words over): Once you have completed a book-length manuscript, you often need an impartial set of eyes to identify where and what work remains.
+These critiques range from 5-7 pages and provide feedback on the big picture issues such as structure, cohesion, character development, and description.

 Coaching and Mentoring